-Michael Phelps, the most decorated Olympian in history, is coming to Connecticut in March.
+Michael Phelps, the most decorated Olympian in history, is coming to Connecticut tonight.

-He will be speaking at Southern Connecticut State University, when he will be the featured speaker at the Mary and Louis Fusco Distinguished Lecture in the Lyman Center for the Performing Arts at 7 p.m. on March 2.
+He will be speaking at Southern Connecticut State University, when he will be the featured speaker at the Mary and Louis Fusco Distinguished Lecture in the Lyman Center for the Performing Arts in New Haven at 7 p.m. on March 29.

 Phelps retired from competition after the 2016 Summer Olympics in Rio and has been promoting the importance of not just physical fitness but mental health.